 What skills do animators need to have?

-An eye for details is a must-have.
+An eye for detail is a must-have.
 In other words, we have to pay careful attention not only to the content but also movements and transitions.
-This is particularly important in videos with voice-overs, since the narration and the animation must match.
+This is particularly important in videos with voice-overs since the narration and the animation must match.